rchain/architecture-docs/execution_model/rhovm.rst

 On some VM thread, the output term, :code:`x!`, commits the code of a process :code:`@Q` to the location, :code:`x`.
 On another VM thread running concurrently, the input term, :code:`for ( pattern <- x )P`, waits for a generic pattern, :code:`pattern`, to appear at the location, :code:`x`.
 When the generic pattern, :code:`pattern`, is matched at the location, :code:`x`, :code:`P` is executed in an environment where, :code:`@Q`, is bound to, :code:`pattern`.
 The synchronization of input and output at :code:`x` is the event required for a state transition to occur.

-The evaluation rule (in bytecode form) affects the values of a persisted key-value database, where channel names are keys which map to locations which map to values.
+The evaluation rule, expressed in the form of compiled bytecode, affects the values of a persisted key-value database, where channel names are keys that map to locations that map to values.

 [ Digram similar to one above, except with { key/name, channel/location }

 Note that, because "name" and "location" are both represented as :code:`x` in the following example, the mapping is depicted from name to value.
-The output term, :code:`x!( @Q )`, places the value, :code:`@Q`, at the location denoted by the key, :code:`x` , while the input term simultaneously looks for a value that meets a pattern requirement:
+The output term, :code:`x!(@Q)`, places the value, :code:`@Q`, at the location denoted by the key, :code:`x` , while the input term simultaneously looks for a value that meets a pattern requirement:

 .. figure:: ../img/io_binding_diagram.png